Timeline of Key Historical Events

 - 1756–63: The Seven Years’ War.

-- 1756–1815: Highlands men are recruited in large numbers into the British Army and sent to fight and die in foreign wars; estimates range from 40,000 to 75,000 in this time period.
+- 1756–1815: Highlands men were recruited in large numbers into the British Army and sent to fight and die in foreign wars; estimates range from 40,000 to 75,000 in this time period.
 (The first proper Highlands regiment did not form until 1881, however.)

 - 1761: A group of N. Irish immigrants to New Hampshire moved on from there to Nova Scotia, Canada.
 Around the same time, a Highland regiment garrison in New Brunswick began attracting Scots settlers, who increased by thousands of loyalists during and after the American Revolution.